AmanBasu20/employee-salary-prediction/README.md

 ✅ Trained ML models (Logistic, KNN, XGBoost, etc.)
 ✅ Evaluated performance using accuracy and ROC-AUC
 ✅ Built a Streamlit app for live prediction
-✅ Deployed app for public use (pending)
+✅ Deployed app for public use

 ---